How analog water meters work + trouble-shooting if your water meter isn't working

 Where can I buy water meters?

-From me here at Love That Leaf :) I stock the type of 3 in 1 meters this guide is about, as well as digital water meters, and colour changing water meters.
+if you're in New Zealand, from me here at Love That Leaf :) I stock the type of 3 in 1 meters this guide is about, as well as digital water meters, and colour changing water meters.
 Shop all plant water meters here >